rayomaz/StochasticBarrier.jl/README.md

 5.  **Oscillator**
 6.  **Room Temperature**

-A total of four experiments are included for benchmarking PWC:
+A total of three experiments are included for benchmarking PWC:
 1.  **Contraction Map**
 2.  **Pendulum**
 3.  **Unicycle**